-The organiser must clearly mark a safety line representing a vertical plane which separates the speed course from the area where judges, other officials, competitors and spectators stay.
-Crossing the safety line by any part of the model aircraft during the measured flight will be penalised by 100 points subtracted from the sum after conversion, the penalty not being discarded with the result of the round.
-The organiser must appoint one judge to observe, using an optical sighting device, any crossing of the safety line.
+The organiser must clearly mark a safety line representing a vertical plane which separates the speed course for the timed flight (from leaving the hand until completing the scored flight) from the area where judges, other officials, competitors and spectators stay.
+Crossing the safety plane by any part of the intact model in direction to the safety area during the timed flight will be penalised by 100 points each.
+The organiser must appoint one (1) judge to observe, using an optical sighting device, any crossing of the safety plane.